IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/docker.rst

 `docker build -t my-image --rm .`

-Now we can run our image using bind mounting.
-In our example, we will name the container ‘my_app’.
+Now we can run our image.
+Example below runs the image and executes the ois-ingest command with the str option.
-Adding --rm option will remove the container automatically after the container exits.

 `docker run --rm -it my-image:latest ois-ingest --ccsds str`